LUTZ BUSINESS INSIGHTS

 A manager who is more engaging and supportive offers their employees inspiration, appreciation, and motivation.
-If lack the guidance you desire, be proactive and ask for a meeting with your boss to discuss your performance.
+If they lack the guidance you desire, be proactive and ask for a meeting with your boss to discuss your performance.
 It is important to be transparent about your feelings and describe how your boss can best support you.

 4. Culture and Workplace Environment